Chart Color Schemes

 Infrastructure

-Grange has emerging levels of nearby infrastructure activity, ranking in the 36thth percentile nationally
+Grange has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified three major projects expected to impact the region: Seaton Urban Renewal Project, Findon Green Corridor, Rivergarden Estate, and Seaton High School Redevelopment.
-The following details these key initiatives, focusing on those most relevant.
+AreaSearch has identified three major projects that could impact this region.
+Key initiatives include the Seaton Urban Renewal Project, Findon Green Corridor, Rivergarden Estate, and Seaton High School Redevelopment.
+The following details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.